trussworks/Engineering-Playbook/infrasec/tutorials/yubikey-configuration.md

    ```

    If you do not see the `#` and `>` characters after `sec` and `ssb`, then the secret key material
    needs to be removed from your local system.
-See the <link to section for deleting secret key
+See the [deleting local secret key
-   material> if this is the case.
+   material](#deleting-local-secret-key-material) section if this is the case.
 1. Verify that the SSH agent can use the subkey used for authentication.
 If you do not see an entry
    with `cardno` near the end, then the SSH agent is not correctly configured to use the
    authentication subkey on your YubiKey.